MODERN SLAVERY ACT 2015

 Every company adheres to the Group’s ethics policy which sets out how we conduct ourselves as an organisation, and how we behave when dealing with customers and suppliers.
 This sets out that adherence to Human Rights issues is a key consideration when considering a business partner.

-Vestey have strong technical teams in each Group company supporting all aspects of our business.
-Our trained auditors are highly qualified with many years’ experience, and conduct risk based second party audits, as required.
+Vestey have strong technical and procurement teams in each Group company supporting all aspects of our business.
+Our trained technical auditors are highly qualified with many years’ experience, and conduct risk based second party audits, as required.

 We understand that our biggest exposure to Modern Slavery is in our product supply chains, and therefore we are focussing our effort here.
 All our suppliers are subject to pre-approval and this is, amongst other things, will help to identify any modern slavery practices.
 If issues are identified, appropriate investigative and remedial actions will be taken.